irq8/trackercat/README.md

 ### About TrackerCat

 TrackerCat is an open source GPS utility that excels in working with GPX files.
-It's geared for forensic analysts, private sector investigators, law enforcement or military personnel to assist in conducting GPS device analysis.
+It's geared for forensic analysts, private sector investigators, law enforcement or military personnel to assist in conducting GPS device analysis of *devices that make use of GPX files*.
 TC should be used in conjunction with an investigator's current forensics tools.
 It can also be incorporated into your own open source or closed source project.

 The project's tools are 100% open source and freely available.

+***TrackerCat Project*** -- refers to tools hosted on this Github that can be used for the manual examination of GPS devices.

+***TrackerCat tc.py Tool*** -- the Python tool hosted here that can parse GPX files found on many GPS devices.
+The tool does *not* support historic data stored in binary files and is only used to parse XML files within the proper context.

+This document primarily deals with the use, limitations and idea behind the tc.py tool.
-### Use
+### Use of tc.py

 **Recursive Extraction**